 DISCOVER THE MT GEOFFREY NATURE PARK WITH YOUR BIKE

 The park offers a maze of trails, more than 80 km.
-With mild winters, Hornby’s trails stay open year round.
+With mild winters, Hornby’s trails stay open year-round.
 The whole park is 300 hectares big and the vegetation is just stunning.
 Biking into the park is something not easy to describe through words, you have to try it in person.
 Depending on the path you choose you will ride in a different landscape.
 Few trailers pass along the coast, just above the sea.
 Some others are more inland and climb up to Mt Geoffrey, trough beautiful woods and green undergrowth.
-Have a look at the park website for a detailed map or download TrailForks app for GPS maps.
+Have a look at the park website for a detailed map or download the TrailForks app for GPS maps.

 Denman Island is the bigger of the two, and as well as its little sister has a lot to offer.
 The island is populated by a huge community of artists and artisans.
 For the most involved in ceramic.
 There are several beaches along the coast and a few lakes in the land.
 So it is definitely worth it to spend some time there.

 POTTERY STUDIOS ARE EVERYWHERE

 Seems like everybody in Denman has a pottery studio.
 We had the chance to visit the boutique and the workshop of Shirley.
 Lilac Sun Pottery studio is a tiny space, where every cm of the walls is covered by a beautiful piece of art.
 Shirley is very talented and she loves to share with people her secrets and techniques.
-Is the perfect place to find a beautiful souvenir.
+It is the perfect place to find a beautiful souvenir.

 JUMP INTO THE LAKE